-The standards the parties agree on for disclosure in their participation agreements are, of course, subject to the provisions of other law which are not changed by this act.
+The standards the parties agree on for disclosure in their participation agreements are, of course, subject to the provisions of other law which are not changed by the rules/act.
 As noted above, many states, for example, mandate compulsory financial disclosure in divorce cases.
-Federal Rule of Civil Procedure 26 (c) mandates disclosure in federal civil cases, and similar provisions exist in state law in different areas.
-See, e.g., MICH CT.
-RULES OF 1985 R. 6.201 (mandated pre trial disclosures); N.Y.
-CPLR 3101 (McKinney 1993) (qualifications of expert witness); PA.
+Federal Rule of Civil Procedure 26(c) mandates disclosure in federal civil cases, and similar provisions exist in state law in different areas.
+See, e.g., N.Y.
+C.P.L.R.
+3101 (McKinney 2005) (requiring pre-trial disclosure of the qualifications and expected testimony of expert witness); 42 PA.
 CONS.
 STAT.
-ANN. § 1340 (West 2007) (mandated disclosures by agency in child dependency proceeding).
+ANN. § 1340(B)(1)(e) (West 2007) (mandating disclosures by agency in child dependency proceeding); MICH.
+CT.
+R. 6.201 (mandating pre-trial disclosures in criminal cases).
 Parties in collaborative law should take these provisions into account in devising agreements concerning the scope of their disclosure.